Thoughts on the Inadequacy of Words

 Hemingway puts his emphasis on nouns because, among other parts of speech, they come closest to things.
 Stringing them along by means of conjunctions, he approximates the actual flow of experience.

 Hemingway’s deliberate use of broad verbal strokes to paint his descriptive picture of reality clearly points to the inadequacy of words.
-He leaves it to the reader to fill in the empty spaces from their own life experience and imagination rather than engage in lengthy or complex descriptions, psychological analyses, parenthetical statements or asides.
+He leaves it to the reader to fill in the gaps from their own life experience and imagination rather than engaging in lengthy or complex descriptions, psychological analyses, parenthetical statements, or asides.
 The deliberate tactic of using highly simplified linguistic formations points to that which is left unsaid – deliberately omitted – because, perhaps, there are no words adequate to describe that which is unspoken.

 Another writer, famous for his deliberations on the vocabulary and structure of the English language, is George Orwell.
 His works have recently enjoyed a dramatic resurgence in popularity, thanks to the current political climate.
 Orwell, a.k.a.
 Eric Blair, was a contemporary of Hemingway – in fact, he fought in the Spanish Civil War against the forces of Fascism, even while Hemingway was covering the war as a correspondent for the North American Newspaper Alliance.